 With so many ISPs (Internet Service Provider) available, choosing the right one for yourself can be confusing sometimes.
 You have to paddle through various details, endless plan choices, and puzzling terms and conditions.

-Here are some of the simple tips that will help you identifying best broadband connection for your needs.
+Here are some of the simple tips on How to Find and Choose Right Internet Service Provider?
+These tips will help you identifying best broadband connection for your needs.

 1. Availability in Your Area

 The first step in choosing an internet provider is figuring out which all service providers are serving in your area.
 Not every provider is available in every area.
 The coverage areas varies from provider to provider.